 This program is dependent upon Bridge Engineering and Roadway Engineering programs to provide County labor, to plan and oversee the design and construction associated with capital projects.
 Projects are identified, prioritized and scheduled in the Transportation Capital Improvement Program (CIP) to match available funds.
 This program is approved by the Board of County Commissioners.
 Transportation staff pursue outside sources of funding through grants and collaborative agreements for these projects.
-The County's transportation infrastructure assets are valued in excess of \$1.7 billion dollars, thus we deem it very important to protect these assets.
+The County's transportation infrastructure assets are valued in excess of \$1.8 billion dollars, thus we deem it very important to protect these assets.
 Many factors contribute to the constant degradation of the transportation infrastructure which demands constant effort to maintain the current status.

-Recent CIP updates include equity and health criteria for rating and ranking roadway, bike, pedestrian, and bridge projects.
-Similar criteria will be considered for culvert projects in the next update.
-The major transportation capital projects included in the FY2016 budget are the Sellwood Bridge replacement (program offer 91017), Morrison Bridge deck repair, Broadway Bridge Paint and Rall Wheels and Burnside Bridge Miscellaneous Repairs.
-Other roadway projects are scheduled in East County and include bike and pedestrian improvements to Arata Road, freight mobility improvements to a section of Sandy Boulevard, and intersection improvements on 172nd and Foster.
-Also, included are fish passage and culvert projects on Marine Drive and Reeder Road at Dairy Creek, as well as slide repairs at Oxbow.
+Recent CIP updates include equity and health criteria for rating and ranking roadway, bike, pedestrian, culvert and bridge projects.
+The major transportation capital projects included in the FY2017 budget are the Sellwood Bridge replacement (program offer 91017), Morrison Bridge deck repair, Broadway Bridge Paint and Rall Wheels and Burnside Bridge Repairs.
+Other roadway projects are scheduled in East County and include bike and pedestrian improvements to Arata Road, freight mobility improvements to a section of Sandy Boulevard, and sidewalk infill on a portion of Sandy Blvd.
+Also, included are fish passage and culvert projects on Beaver Creek at Stark Street and Cochran Road, and at Dairy Creek at Reeder Road.

-Performance Measures

-Measure Type Primary Measure FY14 Actual FY15 Purchased FY15 Estimate FY16 Offer

-Output Dollar value of capital improvements \$7,758,303 \$9,454,000 \$8,345,856 \$8,698,856

-Outcome Percent of cost growth 0% 0% 0% 0%
+Performance Measures Measure Type Primary Measure FY15 Actual FY16 Purchased FY16 Estimate FY17 Offer Output Dollar value of capital improvements \$5,233,498 \$11,507,09 0 \$5,457,742 \$13,899,26 2 Outcome Percent of cost growth 0% 0% 0% 0%

-Performa nce Measures Descriptions
+Performance Measures Descriptions

 Dollar value of capital improvements includes all County funds spent, regardless of source.
 The percentage of cost growth compares the total construction cost at the beginning of the fiscal year to the total construction cost estimate at the end of the fiscal year for major projects.
 This measures the ability to control cost growth during construction.
-FY2015 estimate and FY2016 offer do not include any Morrison Repair work.